material-components/material-components-ios/components/Switch/README.md

 title:  "Switch"
 layout: detail
 section: components
-excerpt: "The Switch component provides an Material Design on/off switch control with an interface similar to UISwitch."
+excerpt: "The Switch component provides an material design on/off switch control with an interface similar to UISwitch."
 ---

 # Switch